kushaldas/lym/docs/processes.md

 ```
 ### /proc/cmdline

-*/proc/cmdline* file has all the parameters passed to the kernel at the boot up time.
-The following is from a cloud based virtual machine.
+*/proc/cmdline* file has all the parameters passed to the kernel at the bootup time.
+The following is a cloud-based virtual machine.

 ```
 $ cat /proc/cmdline